innateessence/innateessence/README.md

 # About Me

 * Full Stack web developer.
-* Began tinkering at 12 years of age.
-* Has been learning and applying technical concepts ever since.
+* Has been learning and applying technical concepts from a young age.
 * Loves using Python and Bash.
 * Likes doing UI with modern web tooling.
-* Sometimes I upload things.
+* Sometimes uploads things.

 ### Some tooling I use regularly, and roughly when I began solving problems with them